Deborah Lisansky Beck

 Office: ACW 305I

 B.A.
 1967, Smith College

 M.S.W.
 1970, Simmons College School of Social Work

-Prior to Wheelock, Debby had more than 20 years of professional experience in direct practice and teaching, working in fields such as child guidance, early intervention, health care, psychiatric services, and parent-child education.
+Prior to Wheelock, Beck had more than 20 years of professional experience in direct practice and teaching, working in fields such as child guidance, early intervention, health care, psychiatric services, and parent-child education.

 Her community activities include terms of office at the Newton Art Center and the Boston Institute for the Development of Infants and Parents and long-term service as a volunteer, committee participant, and board member at Rosie's Place.